jonmak08/front-end-training/src/pages/tutorials/setup/step-two.md

 #### Linux

 1. Extract the downloaded `tar.gz` file from the previous step.
-2. Create the following directory structure if it does not exist: `/usr/lib/jvm`
+2. Create the following directory structure if it does not exist: `/usr/lib/jvm`.

    ```shell
    mkdir -p /usr/lib/jvm
    ```

-3. Copy the extracted java folder to the newly created `jvm` directory
+3. Copy the extracted java folder to the newly created `jvm` directory.
-4. Create a symbolic link pointing to the `java` executable
+4. Create a symbolic link pointing to the `java` executable.

    ```shell
    sudo ln -s /usr/lib/jvm/JAVA_DIRECTORY_NAME/jre/bin/java /usr/bin/java